Starting a Debt Collection Agency: Licensing, Compliance & Operations

 Operational Requirements

 Legal relationships.
 Relationships with attorneys licensed in your operating jurisdictions who can file court proceedings, attend hearings, and execute enforcement orders.
-Without litigation capability, the agency's effectiveness is limited to persuasion.

 Business Model

-Contingency collection: The standard model — no upfront revenue, payment only on recovery.
+Contingency collection: No upfront revenue, payment only on recovery.
 This requires sufficient capital to fund operations during the ramp-up period (typically 6-18 months before revenue covers expenses).
+Agencies that specialise in specific industries develop expertise that generalist agencies lack — and command higher placement volumes.